 I know I just said everyone speaks English, but that doesn't mean you shouldn't try to learn some Thai.
 You're in their country, so be courteous!
 They see so many tourists coming through their country and I'm sure those tourists aren't always the most gracious.
 You can be the one to give them a good impression of Americans/Canadians.

 Download a free app that helps you learn how to say hello, goodbye, and thank you.
 ILP has a blog post about a few basic Thai phrases that are good to know but you you can also find basic phrase tutorials on Youtube.
 A tiny bit of effort will go far — plus it's much easier to learn a language while living in a foreign country because you get to practice all of the time.

-There's a huge outdoor market in Bangkok called Chatuchak, and there's also some fun night markets in Phitsanulok (which is where a lot of our ILP volunteers live), but my favorite shopping was in Chiang Mai.
+There's a huge outdoor market in Bangkok called Chatuchak, and there's also some fun night markets in a handful of other cities (like where you might be living in as an ILP volunteer in Thailand), but my favorite shopping was in Chiang Mai.

 Can you spot the little girl hiding in her mom's booth at the Thai market?